Thomas Cranmer: Final reform programme (1551–1553)

-The origins of the statement which eventually became the Forty-Two Articles are equally obscure.
-As early as December 1549, the archbishop was demanding that his bishops should subscribe to certain doctrinal articles.
-In 1551 Cranmer presented a version of a statement to the bishops, but its status remained ambiguous.
+The origins of the statement which eventually became the Forty-two Articles are equally obscure.
+As early as December 1549, the Archbishop demanded that his bishops subscribe to certain doctrinal articles.
+In 1551, Cranmer presented a version of a statement to the bishops, but its status remained ambiguous.
 Cranmer did not devote much effort to developing the articles, most likely owing to work on the canon law revision.
-He became more interested once the hope for an ecumenical council began to fade.
-By September 1552, draft versions of the articles were being worked on by Cranmer and John Cheke, his scholarly friend who was commissioned to translate them into Latin.
-When the Forty-Two Articles were finally published in May 1553, the title-page declared that the articles were agreed upon by the Convocation and were published by the authority of the king.
-This was not in fact the case and the mistake was likely caused by miscommunications between the archbishop and the Privy Council.
-Cranmer complained about this to the council, but the authorities responded by noting that the articles were developed during the time of the Convocation (hence evading giving a direct answer).
-The council gave Cranmer the unhappy task of requiring the bishops to subscribe to the articles, many of whom opposed them and pointed out the anomaly of the title-page.
-It was while Cranmer was carrying out this duty that events unfolded which were to render the subscriptions futile.
+He became more interested once the hope for an ecumenical council faded.
+By September 1552, draft versions of the articles were being worked on by Cranmer and John Cheke, his scholarly friend, commissioned to translate them into Latin.
+When the Forty-two Articles were published in May 1553, the title page declared that the Convocation agreed upon the articles, which were published by the king's authority.
+This was not the case and the mistake was likely caused by miscommunications between the Archbishop and the Privy Council.
+Cranmer complained about this to the council, but the authorities noted that the articles were developed during the Convocation (hence evading giving a direct answer).
+The council gave Cranmer the unhappy task of requiring the bishops to subscribe to the articles, many of whom opposed them and pointed out the anomaly of the title page.
+While Cranmer was carrying out this duty, events unfolded that rendered the subscriptions futile.